Japanese say final goodbye to assassinated former leader Abe

 His long-cherished goals, shared by other ultraconservatives, were to revise Japan’s pacifist constitution drafted by the United States after World War II and transform Japan’s Self Defense Force into a full-fledged military.

-Abe, who was 67, left office in 2020, citing a recurrence of the ulcerative colitis he’d had since he was a teenager.
+Abe, who was 67, left office in 2020, citing a recurrence of the ulcerative colitis he had since he was a teenager.